The process of obtaining ISO Management System Certification

 When RKBC meets its customers, the first questions a customer asks is: What is the process for obtaining certification and how long will it take?
-This article aims to explain this process and explain why the time it takes is very difficult to quote for and why a consultant who provides a definitive timeline should not be trusted.
+This article aims to explain the process, explains why the timeframe is difficult to quote and why any consultant who provides a definitive timeline must not be trusted.

 This is our process for contacting the customer and holding their hand all the way to and sometimes through certification.
-We are happy to work with any Certification Body, but should the customer not have a preference we suggest 3 CBs to obtain quotes from (see Are Certification Bodies all the same):
+We are happy to work with any Certification Body, but should the customer not have a preference we suggest contacting three Certification Bodies to obtain quotes from (see Are Certification Bodies all the same).

 Steps to Certification: